Jason Euell

 Jason Joseph Euell (born 6 February 1977) is a former professional footballer who played as either a forward or a midfielder.
+He is currently caretaker manager at Preston North End.

 He spent much of his career playing in the Premier League, with all but one season between 1995 and 2007 in the top flight – firstly with Wimbledon, where he spent six years, including one season in the First Division, then Charlton Athletic for five years, before a season with Middlesbrough.

-He then dropped to the second tier of football in England, initially with Southampton, where he spent two years, before his move to Blackpool in 2009, where he was part of the team which won promotion to the Premier League.
+He then dropped to the second tier of football in England, initially with Southampton, where he spent two years, before a 2009 move to Blackpool, where he was part of the team which won promotion to the Premier League.
 In 2011, he rejoined Charlton Athletic – by now in League One – for a second spell and helped them win promotion to the Championship.
 Later that season he was loaned to AFC Wimbledon, the successor to his first club.

 Born in England, he was capped three times by the Jamaica national team.